 with much more adequate instruments.
 Before I go on, let me explain that I had installed water temp,

-oil pressure, vacuum, and trans temp gauges in a Kirban Performance 4 gauge pod above the radio prior
+oil pressure, vacuum, and trans temp gauges in a Kirban Performance 4-gauge pod above the radio prior

-to the project your reading about.
+to the project you're reading about.

 measurements of the opening that the factory gauges were behind.
 I started with chipboard and began